-Scrum is an Agile framework for completing complex projects.
-It was originally formalised for software development, but it works well for any complex, innovative scope of work.
+Scrum is an Agile framework for completing complex work.
+It was originally created for software development, but it works well for any complex, innovative scope of work.

 Scrum cuts through complexity to focus on building products incrementally and empirically to meet business needs.
 The Scrum framework is simple to learn and use.
 It can help you to rapidly build market-leading products.

 Who Uses Scrum?

-- Scrum is the most widely adopted agile framework for software development and is used by tens of thousands of organisations worldwide.
+- Scrum is the most widely adopted agile framework for complex product development and is used by tens of thousands of organisations worldwide.

 - Scrum has been around for 25+ years and is a proven framework for successful product development.

-- Any organisation that has a complex project or product can benefit from Scrum.
+- Any organisation that has a complex projects or products can benefit from Scrum.

 - Scrum is used by Facebook, Google, Microsoft, the U.S and U.K. Governments, Spotify, the Daily Mail, The Times & Sunday Times, Sky, The European Space Agency, Twitter, Digital Agencies, Universities and many many others.

 Scrum In 30 Seconds:

-- A Product Owner represents the interests of customers and users and creates a prioritised list of work called a Product Backlog.
+- A Product Owner represents the interests of customers and creates an ordered list of work called a Product Backlog.

 - During Sprint Planning, the Development Team that will carry out the work pulls a subset from the top of the Product Backlog, decides how to implement these items and creates a plan to do so called a Sprint Backlog.

 - The Developers have a time-boxed period called a Sprint of less than 30 days to complete the work.

 - The Developers meet each day at a Daily Scrum to assess their progress and plan the next 24 hours.

 - During the Sprint, a Scrum Master keeps the team focused on its goal and helps them overcome issues impeding progress.

 - At the end of the Sprint, the work will be “Done”, usable and ready to present to a stakeholder.